EASYGO-ITN/Deliverable_4_2/GeothermalEnergy/exploration.md

  ### Exploratory well drilling (@Mahmoud)
 - Image of core logs (Bedretto core logs)
 - Paragraph of different type of well data
+Well logs refer to a set of measurements and data that are obtained during the exploration wells.
+These measurements are taken using specialized tools that are lowered into the wellbore and record various physical properties of the rock formations encountered during drilling.
+There are several types of well logs used in the oil and gas industry, each providing valuable information about the subsurface geology and rock properties encountered during drilling.
+Here are some of the most common types of well logs:

+Electrical Logs: Electrical logs measure the electrical properties of the rock formations encountered during drilling.
+The most commonly used electrical logs are the resistivity logs, which measure the resistance of the rock formations to the flow of electrical current.
+These logs can provide information on the lithology, porosity, and fluid content of the formations.

+Acoustic Logs: Acoustic logs measure the time it takes for sound waves to travel through the rock formations, as well as the amplitude and frequency of the waves.
+These logs can provide information on the lithology, porosity, permeability, and other properties of the formations.

+Nuclear Logs: Nuclear logs use radioactive sources to emit gamma rays or neutrons into the rock formations, and measure the radiation that is emitted back.
+These logs can provide information on the lithology, porosity, and fluid content of the formations.

+Imaging Logs: Imaging logs use various techniques to create images of the wellbore and the surrounding rock formations.
+These logs can provide information on the structure and orientation of the formations, as well as on the presence of fractures and other features.

+Other Logs: Other types of well logs include temperature logs, pressure logs, and production logs, which measure various parameters related to temperature, pressure, and fluid flow in the wellbore and surrounding formations.

+Overall, the use of multiple types of well logs can provide a comprehensive understanding of the subsurface geology and rock properties, which is crucial for successful drilling and production operations in the geothermal operations.

  ### Geophysics (@Hagen)
 - Make analog to medical x-rays
 - Talk about acquisition (include pictures)